-Everyone has some form of impact on their natural environment-- in an industrialized world, this is an unavoidable reality.
-However, the extent to which people negatively impact their environment can absolutely be mitigated through a number of means.
-Whether it's making large efforts or simple ones, there are many ways that everyone can do their part to help preserve the health of the environment.
+Everyone has some form of impact on their natural environment; this is an unavoidable reality.
+However, the extent to which people negatively impact their environment can be mitigated through a number of means.
+Whether it's making large or small efforts, there are many ways that everyone can help preserve the health of the environment.

 Simple Things to Do at Home

 There is not one culprit that people can hold responsible as the singular cause of environmental destruction.
 While global climate change may be the environmental cause du jour, it is certainly not the only issue facing humankind.
 Much like there are numerous causes to environmental destruction, there are numerous things that everyone can do at home to help mitigate this damage.
 Changes don't have to be big, and many incremental changes can add up to a major shift.

 - Light bulbs are an easy switch.
 Compact fluorescent bulbs last longer and use less energy than incandescent bulbs, so you will save money by using them.

 - Many municipalities already offer good recycling programs.
 All glass, cans and paper should be recycled, along with as much plastic as possible.

 - You may notice that cleaning products can be harsh on the eyes and nose.
 They can also be hard on the environment.
 For most household cleaning, you can use baking soda, white vinegar and Castille soap.
 You will save money and cut down on dangers for small children.

 - Invest in a set of canvas bags.
 You can use these for a lot of shopping.
 Most people use them for groceries, but bring them along when buying books, toys or even clothes.
 If they are too bulky, there are many others that fold up and slip into small purses.